Tripartite Convention: Treaty of Berlin of 1889

-The Tripartite Convention of 1899
+Negotiations and ratification of the convention

 The German government "had never made a secret of their belief that international control of Samoa was visionary and impractical ... and they began a series of diplomatic moves intended to eliminate it altogether."
-In April the British government agreed to the formation of a joint commission of Germany, the US, Great Britain, and the UK on the matter.
+In April 1899, the British government agreed to the formation of a joint commission of Germany, the US and the UK on the matter.
 The Joint Commission on Samoa was given authority to supersede local authorities and settle matters.
-Their arrival in May effectively ended hostilities.
-By July the commission had decided that the islands must be partitioned, as continued joint rule was infeasible.
+Their arrival in May effectively ended hostilities on the islands.
+By July the Commission had decided that the islands must be partitioned, as continued joint rule was unfeasible.
 The American commissioner Bartlett Tripp endorsed the view of President McKinley and others that the United States should retain Tutuila and its harbor of Pago Pago.
-With partitioning of Samoa by then the prevailing understanding, the United States expressed no objections to Britain and Germany coming to a preliminary agreement.
-The United Kingdom was then embroiled in the Second Boer War and therefore viewed as in a weakened bargaining position; however, the German desire to rapidly conclude the negotiations and bring the western Samoan islands into their colonial empire had a balancing effect that was clearly evidenced in the agreement as signed.
+Given partitioning of Samoa by then the prevailing understanding, the United States expressed no objections to Britain and Germany coming to a preliminary agreement.
+The United Kingdom was by then embroiled in the Second Boer War and therefore viewed as in a weakened bargaining position; however, the German desire to rapidly conclude negotiations and bring the western Samoan islands into their colonial empire had a balancing effect that was clearly evidenced in the agreement as signed.